Commencement Frequently Asked Questions

 Q: When and where will graduation be held and what time do I have to arrive?

-If you are a Class of 2020 graduate, Commencement will start at 10:00 a.m. in Nelson Stadium on Saturday, May 15.
-You will need to arrive no later than 9:30 a.m. and assemble on the fields near Guadalupe Hall.
-For the Class of 2021, Commencement will start at 1:00 p.m. in Nelson Stadium on Saturday, May 15.
+Commencement will start at 1:00 p.m. in Nelson Stadium on Saturday, May 14.
 You will need to arrive no later than 12:30 p.m. and assemble on the fields near Guadalupe Hall.
 Check the Health & Safety Protocols webpage for the inclement weather plan.

 Q: When and where will the Baccalaureate Mass be held and what time do I have to arrive?

-The Baccalaureate Mass for both 2020 and 2021 graduates will start at 4:00 p.m. at the Cathedral of Saint Helena on Friday, May 14.
-You will need to arrive no later than 3:30 p.m. and assemble on the lawn outside the Cathedral.
+Baccalaureate Mass will be held at 9:30 a.m. at the Cathedral of Saint Helena on Saturday, May 14.
+You will need to arrive no later than 9:00 a.m. and assemble on the lawn outside the Cathedral.
 Check the Health & Safety Protocols webpage for the inclement weather plan.

 Q: How many guests can I bring to graduation?

 Graduates are allowed to invite an unlimited number of guests to Commencement ceremony scheduled for outside in Nelson Stadium.
 The ceremony will be held outside, rain or shine; however, should dangerous weather require us to move the ceremony inside, then only six guests will be allowed per graduate in the PE Center.
 A livestream option will be available.